All Episodes

 And the Green Party are freaking out about this.

-I'm like, down to 35%.
+I'm like, down to 35%?

 I feel like I'm dealing with lunatics.

-Yeah, the the that's a 275 pound billion cut, uh billion pound cuts, the equivalent of shutting down the NHS.
+A billion pound cuts, the equivalent of shutting down the NHS.

 Okay.

-Well you got me there.
+Well, you got me there.

 Go for it.

-Yeah, I I d I will I will I will get an insurance plan.
+Yeah, I will get an insurance plan.

 Yeah, I actually think we could keep the NHS.

-We streamlined it down, made sure it was actually for nationals, and uh cut the administrative burden on it.
+We streamlined it down, made sure it was actually for nationals, and cut the administrative burden on it.

-But the administrators are going like that, and it's just like why do they need so much goddamn administration?
+And it's just like, why do they need so much goddamn administration?

-The answer is they don't, they're just wasting your money.
+The answer is they don't.

-Do you not need the I officials?
+Do you not need DEI officials?

 We want the Lord of the Manor to take all of our money.